bshack/white-label/README.md

 #### Client Side

 To use templates client side you would simply require precompiled js template and then executed it.
 It will return a string of markup.
-If you have data you want to popluate the template with you can optionally passed it in.
+If you have data you want to populate the template with you can optionally passed it in.

+JS template files are just .handlebars files from the markup directory that have been precompiled.

+source .handlebars template files are here:

+/app/assets/markup/

+precompiled .js versions of the .handlebars template files are here:

+/app/assets/script/template/

+As you create/modify the source .handlebars files precompiled .js versions will be automatically created.

+##### Usage

 import the template